baendlorel/archiver/README.md

 Move archived file/directory back to where it came from.

-- Would faill if there is an object with the same name.
+- Will fail if there is an object with the same name

-- `<id>` can be obtained from the `list` command.
+- `<id>` can be obtained from the `list` command

-- Restored target will be hidden in the `list`, unless you use `list --all`
+- The restored targets will be hidden when executing `list` command, unless you use `list --all`.

 ```bash
 arv restore <id> # also `arv rst <id>` or `arv r <id>`